jithinkc22j/andro_hack/README.md

 # Config/Usage:

-1- Set script execution permission
+- Extract this zip file in to your Desktop

-     cd andro_hack
+- Open a terminal and change the directory to andro_hack

-     chmod 777 setup.sh
+- Set script execution permission cd andro_hack chmod 777 setup.sh

-2- Run andro_hack Framework :
+- Run andro_hack Framework :
    ./setup.sh